cedwardsmedia/cnam-cli/README.md

 4. Enter your EveryoneAPI credentials and click "save changes"
 5. Enter a valid 10-digit United States or Canada phone number and click the ![Search](https://cdn.cedwardsmedia.com/images/cnam/search.png "Search") button or press enter.

+# Command-line client
+cnam.php offers a command-line client to the EveryoneAPI service.
+Currently, it piggybacks off the same config and API class as the web-based client.
+Before using the CLI client, make sure it is executable by running `chmod +x /path/to/cnam.php`.

+To perform a lookup of a phone number: `php /path/to/cnam.php 5551234567`

+**Note:** for easier usage, you may wish to create a symlink to cnam php.
+To do this, simply execute `sudo ln -s /path/to/cnam.php /usr/local/cnam`.
+Now, you can execute cnam by simply running `cnam [phone number]` without including the path to cnam.php.

 ## Contributing

 1. Fork it!